juanantoniotech/be-fortuna-store/README.md

 Nest JS provides us with TypeScript, POO, Reactive Programming, patterns, and principles to increase reliability and mantainability.
 That with Express (for example), we don't have it by default.

+- Decorators: It says what kind of behaviour one class or other element should have.

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.